kittykatattack/ga/README.md

 *Ga* is a tiny, cute and friendly system for making HTML5 games or any other kind interactive media.
-You can use it to make any kind of 2D action game you can imagine.
+You can use it to make any kind of 2D action game you can imagine, with unbelievably tiny file sizes.

 Take a look at the feature list and the `examples` folder to get started.
-Keep scrolling, and you'll find a complete beginner's turtorial ahead.
+Keep scrolling, and you'll find a complete beginner's tutorial ahead.
 If you've never made a game before, the tutorials are the best place to start.

 Features